Trimethylaminuria: Diagnosis

-Measurement of urine for the ratio of trimethylamine to trimethylamine oxide is the standard screening test.
+Measurement of urine for the ratio of trimethylamine to trimethylamine N-oxide is the standard screening test.
 A blood test is available to provide genetic analysis.
 The prominent enzyme responsible for TMA N-oxygenation is coded by the FMO3 gene.

 False positives can occur in the following conditions, where elevated TMA can be present in the urine without any underlying TMAU: